American flamingo: Adaptations

 The American flamingo has adapted to its shallow-water environment in several ways.
 It has evolved long legs and large webbed feet to wade and stir up the bottom of the water bed to bring up their food source to then be retrieved.
 To feed, it has evolved a specialized beak which is hooked downward and features marginal lamellae on the upper mandible, and inner and outer lamellae on both the upper and lower mandibles.
 These are adapted for filtering out differently sized food from water.
 Depending on the food source in their area, diets depend on the exact morphology of their beaks on what can and cannot be strained out of them.
-The American flamingo's diet consists of small crustaceans, molluscs, some worms, nematodes, insects and their larvae, small fish, widgeon grass, seeds and algae.
+The American flamingo's diet consists of small crustaceans (Artemia, Gammarus, Dotilla, and copepods), molluscs (Cerithidea, Cerithium, Paludestrina, Neritina, Gemma, and Macoma), some worms (Nereis), nematodes, insects (water beetles or ants) and their larvae (Ephydra, Chironomus, Thinophilus, Sigaria, and Micronecta), small fish (Cyprinodon), widgeon grass, seeds (Ruppia, Scirpus, Juncus, and Cyperus), algae, diatoms, and decaying leaves.
 They are also known to consume mud from which they are able to get microorganisms and bacteria and obtain nutrients.
 It submerges its head under water to retrieve its food, and may have its head under water for long times, which requires it to hold its breath.
 Factors which affect the habitat choice of American flamingos are environmental temperatures, water depth, food source, accessibility of an area, and the presence of vegetation beds in feeding areas.
 If available food items do not meet the needs of the flamingos or the temperature is not appropriate to their requirements, they move to a better feeding or more temperate area.